List of backward-compatible games for Xbox One and Series X/S: Original Xbox

 During Microsoft's E3 2017 press conference on June 11, 2017, Microsoft announced that roughly 50% of Xbox One users had played an Xbox 360 game on Xbox One through the system's backward-compatibility feature.
-Based on popular demand, Phil Spencer, Microsoft's Head of Xbox, announced that Xbox One consoles would be able to play select games made for the original Xbox console, first released in 2001.
+Based on popular demand, Phil Spencer, Microsoft's Head of Xbox, announced that Xbox One consoles would be able to play 13 games made for the original Xbox console, first released in 2001.
 The compatibility works on all consoles in the Xbox One family, including the Xbox One X, and was made available as a free update in the fall of 2017.

 The functionality is similar to that for back-compatibility with Xbox 360 games.
 Users insert the Xbox game disc into their Xbox One console to install the compatible version of the game.
 While players are not able to access any old game saves or connect to Xbox Live on these titles, system link functions will remain available.
 Xbox games do not receive achievement support, although when asked about this component, Spencer responded that they had nothing to announce at the current time.

 Realizing that game discs for original Xbox consoles could be scarce, Spencer said that plans were in place to make compatible Xbox games available digitally.
 Spencer also said that such games may also be incorporated into the Xbox Game Pass subscription service.
 In a later interview, Spencer indicated that the potential library of Xbox titles being playable on Xbox One will be smaller than that currently available from the Xbox 360 library.
 Spencer noted two reasons for the more limited library were the availability of content rights for the games and the technical difficulties related to the conversion.